blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_windows.rst

    scons platform=windows vsproj=yes

-You will be able to open Godot's source in a Visual Studio solution now, and able to build Godot using Visual Studio's **Build** button.
+You will be able to open Blazium's source in a Visual Studio solution now, and able to build Blazium using Visual Studio's **Build** button.

 .. seealso:: See :ref:`doc_configuring_an_ide_vs` for further details.